kaylalatorre/SIDC-HDSS/README.md

 Latorre, Kayla Dwynett
 Manzano, Ninna Robyn

-> This is a Capstone Project that is in partial fulfillment of the requirements for the degree of Bachelor of Science in Information Systems
+> This is a Capstone Project that is in partial fulfillment of the requirements for their degree of Bachelor of Science in Information Systems